mgoellnitz/trackdown/issues.md

     fixes #MULTIISSUE needed documentation and a fix

-## MERCURIAL support should be added withthe same functionality as GIT (resolved)
+## MERCURIAL support should be added withthe same functionality as GIT (in progress)

 *1.0*